-The Planning Board approved Preliminary Plan No. 120200110, MCPB Resolution No. 20-140 dated February 23, 2021 and found that the Application will be served by adequate public facilities, including schools, police and fire protection, water, sanitary sewer, public roads, storm drainage, and other public facilities (Attachment 1).
+The Planning Board approved Preliminary Plan No. 120200110, MCPB Resolution No. 20-140 dated February 23, 2021 and found that the Application will be served by adequate public facilities, including schools, police and fire protection, water, sanitary sewer, public roads, storm drainage, and other public facilities.
+These findings remain valid.